nmouhoub/AkkaChallengeIDAaaS/README.md

 ## Run the program

-For running the program, just type the following command in the main directory:
+For running the program, just type the following command in the main directory by specifying the role "master" or "slave":

 ```
-java -jar target/IDAaaS-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+java -jar target/IDAaaS-0.0.1-SNAPSHOT-jar-with-dependencies.jar <role>
 ```

 ## Clean the program